dazberry/Crank.Mapper/README.md

     public MapDestination<TDestination> MapFrom<TSource>(TSource source, bool throwMapNotFoundException = true);

-However if you first call Map, the value passed to the mapAction delegate will be null or default.
+~~However if you first call Map, the value passed to the mapAction delegate will be null or default.~~
+1.0.4 If a null value is passed to the mapAction delegate, a **MapDestinationNullResultException** exception will be thrown.
+This behaviour can be changed by setting the **IgnoreNullResultWhenCallingDestinationMap** MapperOptions flag.

     public MapDestination<TDestination> Map(Action<TDestination> mapAction);